 The best day trading stock is one that provides opportunity in its price movements and has ample volume so you can get in and out of those opportunities quickly.
-These two factors are known as volatility and volume, and how much volatility and volume there helps you pick the best day trading stocks or ETFs for your trading style and personality.
+These two factors are known as volatility and volume.
+Following how much volatility and volume there are helps you pick the best day trading stocks or ETFs for your trading style and personality.

 Volume and Volatility

 Volume and volatility do change over time, though.
-Specific events may make a stock/ETF very popular for awhile, but when the event is over the volume and volatility dry up.
+Specific events may make a stock or ETF popular for a while, but when the event is over, the volume and volatility dry up.
 This cycle may repeat over and over again.
 An example of this is the S&P 500 VIX ST Futures ETN (VXX).

 When the S&P 500 is moving higher, VXX is relatively calm, but when the S&P 500 falls, VXX jumps to life and there's a big jump in volatility and volume.
 Below is a list of the most popular day trading stocks and ETFs.
-All have lots of volume, averaging over 10 million shares per day, but vary in volatility.
+They all have lots of volume, but they vary in volatility.